Last Updated on: September 18, 2023

-We all have thoughts deep inside us about making better decisions resulting in a better outcome.
-“What if I chose the other job offer, instead of this?
+We all have thoughts deep inside about making better decisions resulting in a better outcome.
+“What if I chose the other job offer instead of this?
 What could have been if I focused more on my education?
-What if we didn’t broke up?” and many more.
+What if we didn’t break up?” and many more.

 I find it funny and sad at the same time that people are filled with regrets.
 Maybe that’s why many people love time travel stories and movies.
 Perhaps, it gives us a sense of hope that things in the past can be changed.

-Isn’t it amusing when we walk away from a heated argument and tell ourselves afterwards, “I should have said this!”.
-Rehearsing in our mind or out-loud all the clever comebacks we could have said but didn’t.
+Isn’t it amusing when we walk away from a heated argument and tell ourselves afterward, “I should have said this!”.
+Rehearsing in our mind or out loud all the clever comebacks we could have said but didn’t.

 We all have regrets.
-Some regret failed relationships while others contemplate life choices.
+Some are failed relationships while others contemplate life choices.
 Many regrets wasted education, missed opportunities, and hurtful words.

-If someone has some tips about regret, I think it would be Jeff Bezos, the wealthiest man in the world today.
-He decides using the Regret Minimization Framework and this is what he means:
+If someone has some tips about regret, I think it would be Jeff Bezos, the second wealthiest man in the world today.
+He decides to use the Regret Minimization Framework, and this is what he means:

 “I wanted to project myself forward to age 80 and say, ‘OK, I’m looking back on my life.
 I want to minimize the number of regrets I have.’
 And I knew that when I was 80, I was not going to regret having tried this.
 I was not going to regret trying to participate in this thing called the Internet that I thought was going to be a really big deal.
 I knew that if I failed, I wouldn’t regret that.
 But I knew the one thing I might regret is not ever having tried.
 I knew that that would haunt me every day.”Jeff Bezos

 That’s why he left his high-paying corporate job and took the leap of faith.
 He then started an online bookstore that would eventually become Amazon – one of the world’s most recognizable brands today.
-During his decision process, he made sure that he will not regret pursuing the idea or minimize the regret of inaction.
+During his decision process, he ensured that he would not regret pursuing any idea due to inaction.

 Every life-changing decision is an intersection that takes us to a different destination.
 A path that eventually leads to the life we will live.
 Both small and significant life decisions have a role to play and have positive or negative consequences.
 So, we need to choose wisely.